1995–96 New Jersey Nets season

 Armen Gilliam averaged 18.3 points and 9.1 rebounds per game, while Bradley averaged 12.5 points, 7.9 rebounds and 3.7 blocks per game with the Nets after being traded, and second-year guard Chris Childs showed improvement, providing the team with 12.8 points and 7.0 assists per game.
 In addition, P.J.
 Brown provided with 11.3 points and 6.9 rebounds per game, while Edwards contributed 11.6 points and 1.6 steals per game.
-Off the bench, Jayson Williams had an increased role as the team's sixth man, averaging 9.0 points and leading the Nets with 10.0 rebounds per game, while finishing in third place in Sixth Man of the Year voting, and Fleming contributed 7.7 points and 3.3 assists per game.
+Off the bench, Jayson Williams played an increased role as the team's sixth man, averaging 9.0 points and leading the Nets with 10.0 rebounds per game, and Fleming contributed 7.7 points and 3.3 assists per game.
 O'Bannon failed to live up to expectations in his professional career, as he averaged just 6.2 points per game and started in 29 out of 64 games.

+Williams finished in third place in Sixth Man of the Year voting, and Bradley and Childs both finished tied in eighth place in Most Improved Player voting, while Williams finished tied in fourteenth place.

 Following the season, head coach Butch Beard was fired after publicly criticizing his players, while Gilliam signed as a free agent with the Milwaukee Bucks, Childs signed with the New York Knicks, Brown signed with the Miami Heat, Rick Mahorn re-signed with his former team, the Detroit Pistons, Graham was traded to the Seattle SuperSonics, Perry was released to free agency, and Fleming retired.